JulianMato/Codies-Compendium/Codies_Compendium_Spec.md

 * **Local Deck Management**: Users can create, edit, and save decks locally with features for tagging, grouping, and managing deck lists and individual cards.
 * **Combo Dashboard**: Track and calculate probabilities for specific combos, including both “true” and “synergistic” combos, across multiple decks.
-* **Probability Calculations**: Display probabilities for drawing cards, finding combos, and optimizing moves based on current board state and hand.
+* **Probability Calculations**: Display probabilities for drawing cards, finding combos, and optimizing moves based on the current board state and hand.
 * **Field Tracking and Image Recognition**: Support for physical card tracking via camera integration with field zones (e.g., hand, graveyard) to display real-time gameplay information.
 * **Customizable UI**: Tab-based, data-rich HUD with adjustable data visibility for a personalized experience.
 * **Cross-Platform Desktop Application**: Desktop application compatible with Windows, macOS, and Linux, with extensive support for Arch Linux.